Journal

 Executive answer

-VPR-Fit model
+How does the VPR-Fit model work?

 • Validate value frequency.